zama-ai/bounty-program/Bounties/Application/create-a-sha256-tutorial.md

-# Create a SHA256 tutorial for Concrete Numpy
+# Create a SHA256 tutorial for Concrete Numpy or TFHE-rs
 `Application`

 ## Overview
-Create a tutorial demonstrating how to develop a SHA256 in concrete Numpy
+Create a tutorial demonstrating how to develop a homomorphic SHA256 function

 ## Description

-Create an FHE program that computes the SHA-256 value over a fixed-length encrypted input.
+Create an FHE program that computes the SHA-256 value over an encrypted input.
 Turn it into a tutorial for the documentation, highlighting the process of turning a regular program into its FHE equivalent.
+Input text could be fixed-length for Concrete Numpy solution, while it should be any length for TFHE-rs solution.

-Here is an example of code you could start from:
+Here is a python example of code you could start from:

 ```python
 import hashlib